Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 The Lifecycle Manager follows a rigorous, deterministic sequence to ensure all nodes are prepared and synchronized.

 By identifying independent node groups at runtime from YAML dependency declarations, the system initializes multiple packages concurrently — reducing the theoretical boot time from **`O(N)`** sequential initialization to **`O(Depth(G))`**, where `Depth(G)` is the longest dependency path in the package graph.
+In other words, boot time becomes bounded by the longest dependency chain rather than the total number of nodes.

 ```mermaid
 flowchart TD